GEM-benchmark/NL-Augmenter/transformations/p1_noun_transformation/README.md

 Output: "barack obama(44th president of the united states) gave a book(medium for recording information in the form of writing or images) to me"

+## What are the limitations of this transformation?
+1. Noun recognition depends on NLTK library.
+2. Noun sense disambiguation depends on how wikidata performs (https://www.wikidata.org/wiki/Wikidata:Main_Page)